RinChanNOWWW/RinChanNOWWW/README.md

 - I’m studying for a master degree at [SICRC, BUPT](http://sicrc.cn/)(2021.9 ~ 2024.6).
 - I'm now using Rust to build a cloud data warehouse at @datafuselabs.
-- I have been writing Golang at Bytedance and Tencent.
+- I used to write Golang at Bytedance and Tencent.
 - I mainly write Rust, C++ and Python codes.
 - I write codes in VSCode.
 - I like playing music games (or rhythm games, 音楽ゲーム, 音ゲー...).
 I'm now obsessed with SOUND VOLTEX and maimai DX and Project DIVA (FT series).